angeloey/3D-Camera-Renderer/README.md

 as expected."

 #### Version Control (Regular Commits and a Clear Workflow):
-Another goal of the project is to provide a meaningfull and well commented/documented update to the repository at an interval of at least 4 times per week\ (I will aim for daily commits, however: 5 assignments + 2 exams due in the next few weeks).\
+Another goal of the project is to provide a meaningful and well commented/documented update to the repository at regular intervals.\
+(I will aim for daily commits, however: time waits for no man.)\
+Any periods without a commit will be compensated for in magnitude or quantity once updates resume.\
+There are 27 days between the start of this project on March 6th, and the due date April 2nd, therefore I will ensure there are at MINIMUM, 27 commits of\
+substanstial size, quality, or progress before April 2nd.\
-Each commit will aim to demonstrate a clear direction and progress route through the projects development, i.e. evidence i havent just copied a load of stuff i dont understand from stackoverflow.\
+Each commit will aim to demonstrate a clear direction and progress route through the projects development, i.e. evidence i havent just copied a load of\
+stuff i dont understand from stackoverflow.\

-I consider a meaningfull update to be along the lines of, but not limited to, the following :\
+I consider a meaningful update to be along the lines of, but not limited to, the following :\

- - Clear functional progress in, or the completion of, a library for a component (.h and .cpp files in folder designated: "My-X-Lib").\
+ - Functional progress in, or the completion of, a library for a component (.h and .cpp files in folder designated: "My-X-Lib").\
  - Well commented, significant progress on the functionality of the project.\
- - Significant progress or beggining of Implementation of a new technology (functional addition to debug screen or similar etc.).\
+ - Significant progress in, or beginning of, the Implementation of a new technology (a functional addition to debug screen for example.).\
  - "Housekeeping": formatting, commenting, & encapsulating code to better reflect OOP practices etc.\
+ - Checkoints, functional milestones, or working implementation of a feature, such as a demo (i.e. "50Hz Rotating Cube Demo" on March 18th) .\

 TL;DR:
 Regular updates of some significance, with an accurate commit message.\